Every day $18.7million is lost through poker machines in New South Wales. Every day of the year.

 Pokies are designed to addict and they contribute to poverty, mental health issues, and family violence.

-In 2019, we're campaigning to start the process of reducing gambling harm with common sense policies such as:
+We're campaigning to start the process of reducing gambling harm with common sense policies such as:

 1. Bringing in $1 maximum bets